jarschroe/Bitgold/README.md

 Bitgold
 =======

-A small library that makes light work of adding Bitcoin transactions to Unity games.
+A small library that makes light work of Bitcoin transactions in Unity games.